What is titanium dioxide?

 Why and how do we use titanium dioxide?

-When it serves as a sun filter, it is in nanometric form, so it is more efficient.
+When it serves as a sun filter, it is in nanometric form (in physics, related to nanometer, length unit measure equal to one billionth of meter), so it is more efficient.
 In its other uses, it is used in non-nanometric form.

 We use titanium dioxide in nanometric form only when it improves the product performance - quality, comfort, texture.
-When we use titanium dioxide in nanometric form, it is clearly indicated on the product packaging.
+When we use titanium dioxide in nanometric form, it is clearly indicated on the product packaging, in the countries where the regulation requires it.

 We only use nanometric titanium dioxide in products that cannot be inhaled or swallowed.
 We do not use it in aerosols or lip products.